 Global Trade Information Services, Inc. (GTI) incorporated in 1993, was established to promote a better understanding of global economic development.
 With the globalization of world markets, trade data analysis was becoming increasingly important in understanding the dynamics of world trade.
 Recognizing this development, coupled with an understanding of advances in personal computer technology, GTI developed a new and better software solution for trade data analysis.
 Today, GTI is recognized as the premier supplier of international merchandise trade data on the Internet.
 GTI presently serves clients in over 250 cities in 50 countries worldwide.

-The U.S. edition of the World Trade Atlas® (WTA) was the first software developed by GTI, followed in succeeding years by different country editions.
+The U.S. edition of the World Trade Atlas (WTA) was the first software developed by GTI, followed in succeeding years by different country editions.
+Now, GTI publishes more than 70 separate country editions, each containing the official merchandise trade data of the respective country.
 The WTA revolutionized the way government officials and businesses use trade data.
 It allows one to browse through each country's trade data quickly and easily to determine the competitiveness of its trade on the world market.
-Prior to the development of the World Trade Atlas®, a trade analyst might spend weeks or months developing a simple table that could be produced using the World Trade Atlas® in seconds.
+Prior to the development of the World Trade Atlas, a trade analyst might spend weeks or months developing a simple table that could be produced using the World Trade Atlas in seconds.